 US$1,000 or equivalent

 Complies with UCITS regulation.
-In addition, the Fund cannot entered into total return swaps, securities lending transactions, repurchase transactions or reverse repurchase transactions or any other securities financing transactions.
+In addition, the Fund cannot enter into total return swaps, securities lending transactions, repurchase transactions or reverse repurchase transactions or any other securities financing transactions.
 Only listed derivatives can be used for efficient portfolio management.

 A roll-up fund with income being reinvested in the portfolio.